 For almost two years he had lived with those memories, and for that same amount of time he struggled with the realization that everything he had fought for and believed in had been a lie.
 His own nation had betrayed him, turning upon every principle that it had espoused into him just to keep the resources of the Japanese isles out of the hands of its enemies.
 The innocents that Alfred had been tasked to serving and protecting had been unanimously purged, all the while the few who held titles and positions were allowed to flee back to the Homeland and escape the destruction.
 And above all else, the sacrifice of his father and his brothers was rendered in vain, as the Britannia that they had all served to their greatest extent was revealed to be an illusion, a mere cover for a less than honorable regime.

-It was for all of those things that Alfred, alongside many other fellow surviving Britannians, had chosen to join the Black Knights after the organization had been brought back into existence.
+It was for all of those things that Alfred, alongside many other fellow surviving Britannians, had chosen to join the Order of the Black Knights after the organization had been brought back into existence.
 That itself had been a difficult struggle, as there were still those who still blamed survivors like him for the Devastation, but again here he was now, dressed in the new black and silver attire of his onetime enemies and preparing to go to war against his equally onetime home country.